josephrexme/josephrex.me/_posts/2015-06-21-using-cloudfront-with-assets-pipeline-for-optimization.md

 ### Setting up Cloudfront

 Just as **buckets** are to S3, **distributions** are to cloudfront.
 Each distribution has an origin which could be the S3 bucket as I prefer but it could also be some other assets server of yours.
-If you don't already have a distribution, set up a new one and configure to suit your needs.
+If you don't already have a distribution, set up a new one and configure it to suit your needs.
 Most of the default configurations are ok but you can make minor changes like setting a custom domain rather than using the subdomains with random characters provided by cloudfront.
 You should have a subdomain like this:

 {% highlight text %}
 http://whatever.cloudfront.net
 {% endhighlight %}

-Create an `assets` folder in your S3 bucket if you've chose S3 bucket as origin then go to your `config/environments/production.rb` and add this line:
+Create an `assets` folder in your S3 bucket if you've chosen S3 bucket as origin then go to your `config/environments/production.rb` and add this line:

 {% highlight ruby %}
 config.action_controller.asset_host = "http://whatever.cloudfront.net"